ra4ul/KeyStroke/README.md

 # KeyStroke
-Customizable keyboard shortcuts for Safari
+KeyStroke is a Safari extension that provides customizable keyboard shorcuts for common tasks and enhancements.